Our Catholic Journey (RCIA: The Rite of Christian Initiation of Adults)

 Is RCIA appropriate for children too?

-RCIA (adapted for older children) is provided, depending on individual circumstances, through the Family and Children's Faith Formation (FCFF) or Youth Ministry.
-Contact the Director of Religious Education, Michael Smith, at (415) 674-0446 or firstname.lastname@example.org.
+RCIA (adapted for older children and teens) is provided, depending on individual circumstances, through the Children's Faith Formation (CFF) or Youth Ministry programs.
+Contact Kathy Folan, the Director of Family and Youth Ministries, at email@example.com or (415) 567-7824 ext.
+111.